 Incidents of apparent hate crimes and hate group activities listed here are drawn primarily from media sources.
 These incidents include only a fraction of the approximately 191,000 reported and unreported hate crimes that a 2005 government report estimated occur annually.

-Recruiting fliers from the Loyal White Knights of the Ku Klux Klan were left in the driveways of residences.
+Fliers from the Knights of the Ku Klux Klan were left in driveways in a neighborhood.

 Fliers from the Loyal White Knights of the KKK were distributed in a neighborhood.

 Fliers from the Loyal White Knights of the Ku Klux Klan were left on the windshields on cars that were parked downtown.

 Clayton Daniel Garzon, 20, pled no contest to a felony count of battery causing serious bodily injury and a hate crime enhancement for yelling anti-gay slurs at a gay man and beating him in March.
 Garzon will receive a five-year prison term.

 Antonio Lanier, 23, was charged with aggravated harassment and assault as a hate crime for allegedly participating in the Aug.
 14 beating of two men who were holding hands on the street.